Manhattan Park Development

 At a neighborhood meeting on March 30 at Manhattan Park, members of the WMMBA stated the goal was to create up to 5k of multi-use trails to allow biking, walking, running and even dog walking.
 The trails were conceptualized during the 2020 Community Parks & Recreation Plan process to enhance the existing uses of the park.
 Trails would be constructed by a professional trail building company who will ensure proper drainage, adequate width, and the elimination of some of the invasive plant species found in the woods at Manhattan Park.
 While the City will approve and oversee the construction of the proposed trails, the WMMBA has agreed to raise half of the funds needed and to maintain the trails after construction.

 Parks & Recreation and the WMMBA want to hear from you!
-Whether or not you were able to attend the Tuesday, March 30 meeting, please share your thoughts in writing to Mayor Favale and City Commission at 750 Lakeside Drive SE, East Grand Rapids, MI 49506 or by email to City Clerk Karen Brower at email@example.com.
+Whether or not you were able to attend past meetings, please share your thoughts in writing to Mayor Favale and City Commission at 750 Lakeside Drive SE, East Grand Rapids, MI 49506 or by email to email@example.com.

 - Multi-use trails map